 C: No, she is SUCH a badass and I love her.
 And she’s from an island of KICKASS warriors.
 I can’t tell you much more because spoilers, but you’ll like it.

 J: Okay now I’m excited again.

 C: I think the lasso was just an unnecessary extra almost.
 Like in my life, lasso of truth could be cool.
-I’d tie Cole up and make him tell his secrets.
+I’d tie Cole up and make him tell me all his secrets.
 What he did to Evie, etc. “Did you REALLY have three bites of your chicken?”

 J: OMG YES.
 But I’d be too tempted to use it on Michael, and sometimes you don’t want the TRUTH truth.
 Like, do I want to know if you REALLY like my haircut?
 No. No I do not.

 C: Or, “What do you think of the house?”
 Chad: “This place is a wreck!
 Did you even do anything today?”

 C: Or worse, he’d jack it and use it on me, hahaha.
 “No!
 For once I didn’t do anything today!
 I sat on chat eating a taco with old Southern Charm episodes on in the background!”
 But the baby is literally attached to me, so that at least counts as something productive.

 J: So productive!
 And you deserve a day off.